AxeWP/wp-graphql-gravity-forms/README.md

 Development of WPGraphQL for Gravity Forms is provided by [AxePress Development](https://axepress.dev).
 Community contributions are _welcome_ and **encouraged**.

-Basic support is provided for free, both in [this repo](https://github.com/axewp/wp-graphql-gravity-forms/issues) and in [WPGraphQL Slack](https://join.slack.com/t/wp-graphql/shared_invite/zt-3vloo60z-PpJV2PFIwEathWDOxCTTLA).
+Basic support is provided for free, both in [this repo](https://github.com/axewp/wp-graphql-gravity-forms/issues) and in [WPGraphQL's official Discord](https://discord.gg/Hp6fQbqvwe).

 Priority support and custom development are available to [our Sponsors](https://github.com/sponsors/AxeWP).